tdongsi/tdongsi.github.io/source/_posts/2016-02-17-symlinks-in-git.markdown

 done
 ```

-This is the right way to handle all file names, especially with spaces, since `"$f"` will still work.
+I think it is the better way to handle all file names, especially with spaces, since `"$f"` will still work.
 In addition, `$(cmd)` is the same as `'cmd'` (backticks) but it can be nested, unlike using backticks.
 It fact, it's the main reason why the backticks have been [deprecated](http://wiki.bash-hackers.org/scripting/obsolete) from Bash scripting.